 Film Stars

 The popular lipstick application shape of the era is the Hunter’s Bow.
-It was also known as “the smear” and was created in the 1930s by Max Factor for actress Joan Crawford.
+It was also known as the “smear” and was created in the 1930s by Max Factor for actress Joan Crawford.

-Film stars featured in adverts for hair and beauty products, as the brands had long realised that famous faces sell products.
+Film stars often featured in adverts for hair and beauty products, as the brands had long realised that famous faces sell products.

-Classic 1940s Makeup
+Classic Women’s 1940s Makeup Look

+The overall 1940s makeup look was reasonably natural, topped off with a splash of red lipstick glamour.
 Foundation was natural or leaned towards a gentle sun-kissed tone, with a very subtle, natural rosy glow to cheeks.

 Colour harmony between products was popular.
-Primarily, it was one’s hair colour that would dictate which colour range to opt for, although, a woman’s eye colour and costume shade was also to be considered.
+Primarily, it was hair colour that would dictate which colour range to opt for, although eye colour and costume shade were also important.
+Beauty guides also advised to colour-match one’s lips, cheeks and nails to one coordinated shade, rather than being different.

 Whatever a woman’s background or class, they always made an effort to look groomed with what little they had.

-Makeup Elements
+1940s Makeup Elements

 Eyebrows

-A woman’s eyebrows were kept groomed, shaped and defined with brow pencil.
-1940s brows had much more to them than the thin, over-plucked brows of the preceding decade, but they were not left overgrown, too wide or full.
-They could be arched or rounded in shape.
+1940s brows had much more to them than the thin, over-plucked brows of the preceding decade.
+However, they were not left overgrown, too wide or full.

-Brow pencils came in black and brown, and it was OK to extend the outer curve of the brow line a little, if wanted.
+Brow pencils came in black and brown, and it was OK to extend the outer curve of the brow line a little if wanted.
+Eyebrow pomades were available to keep unruly brows in check, although Vaseline could also be used.

 Eyeshadow

 Colours during the war tended to be limited and on the more muted side, like grey and brown.
 Some greens, violets and blues were available.
+After the war, more colour options started to be seen, especially in the evergreen shades of brown, blue, violet, and green.
+There were also more fancy colours, such as gold, that would be suitable for evening wear.

-The application was simple – one colour was applied to the eyelid with a finger.
-This was then blended towards the eyebrow.
 However, it was not winged out dramatically and would only be taken ever so slightly beyond the outer corner of the eye.
 Likewise, there was no shadow in the crease or highlight under the brow – women wore one colour only.

 Mascara